Seminar: Spring 2020

 POLT 40114: (Selected Topics) The US Empire: Tuesdays/Thursdays, 2.35 p.m.

-As a discussion-based class, this has a regular attendance policy.
-Written work includes mid-term and final concept papers as well as journals.
+The class has a regular attendance policy and written work includes mid-term and final concept papers as well as journals.
 Books: Graham Greene, The Quiet American (2004); Richard Hughes, Myths America Lives By: White Supremacy and Stories that Give Us Meaning (2018); Daniel Immerwahr, How to Hide an Empire (2019);* and Lila Rajiva, The Language of Empire (2005).
-Copies of articles on Sakai. *You will need a KINDLE edition of Immerwahr since his book won't be released until late February.
+Copies of articles on Sakai. *You will need a KINDLE edition of Immerwahr, or second hand copies.*